Jabra Elite 75t

 There are plenty of times when it’s more convenient — and safer — to keep your hands where they are.
 There could even be emergencies when you simply can’t reach your ears or your phone.
 Being able to say, “Hey Google, call 9-1-1,” might just save your life.
 Jabra, if you’re listening, please consider this for the Elite 85t.

 Good (not great) battery

 Jabra claims the Elite 75t can last for 7.5 hours on a full charge.
 In our testing, running the earbuds continuously on maximum volume, we were only able to get just under 7 hours of use.
-While many new true wireless earbuds not made by Apple do better, it’s still a solid upgrade over previous generations and given their tiny size, it’s all the more impressive.
+While many new true wireless earbuds not made by Apple do better — Sony’s new WF-SP800N get a staggering 13 hours of life with noise-canceling turned off — it’s still a solid upgrade over previous generations and given their tiny size, it’s all the more impressive.

 Their charging case is good for just under three full recharges, giving you a total time between plug-ins of about 28 hours.
 With the quick-charge feature, you can give yourself an hour’s worth of use with only 15 minutes of charging time.

 One feature that is beginning to show up more and more on true wireless earbuds is active noise cancellation.
 Sony has it.
 Apple’s pricey new AirPods Pro have it.
 Even the budget-friendly Echo Buds have it.
 But the Elite 75t do not.